mgatelabs/LunarDebris-Core/README.md

 *The 256 bit identity number is not controlled by a central source.*

-How would clients send you mail?
+How would clients send mail?
 ------------

-There are varius ways people could send you messages with different security concerns.
+There are varius ways clients could send messages.
+Each option handles different security concerns.

 **Open mailbox:**
 You would post details, such as a QR code with your connection details, display name and public key.
 This would be prefered for mail messages that are not sensative, but you still want a layer of protection.
 People who send messages can also post their return details for two way communication to start.